Minecraftian14/JarexPlugin/README.md

 ![image](https://user-images.githubusercontent.com/52451860/119506623-b9c91900-bd8b-11eb-9f73-317f3da2e731.png)

 Then type in a new entry with the value "author/repository".
-Optionally, check the checkbox right next to it, if you want it to automatically update the application when a new update is available.
+Optionally, check the checkbox right next to it, if you want Jarex to check for new updates.

 ![image](https://user-images.githubusercontent.com/52451860/119507052-1f1d0a00-bd8c-11eb-8e26-cc178fa349d3.png)

 Finally press the last button to add the link.
-PLease excuse the TODO placed there 😅

 ![image](https://user-images.githubusercontent.com/52451860/119507150-32c87080-bd8c-11eb-82f4-d71a3f3f3d12.png)